Wigan rail passenger convicted of fare dodge

 A Wigan rail passenger has been convicted of a fare dodge.

-Jermaine Bowes, of Blackberry Drive, Hindley, had denied the charge but was found guilty after a trial by Wigan magistrates of not having a ticket on a train at Hindley on July 18 2019.
+Jermaine Bowes, of Blackberry Drive, Hindley, was found guilty in his absence after a trial by Wigan magistrates of not having a ticket on a train at Hindley on July 18, 2019.

 A fine, compensation, court costs and a payment to victim services brought his bill to £404.50.